-On April 1, 2017, the Declaration of Trust of Beutel Goodman Core Plus Bond Fund was amended to remove certain references based on provisions of the Income Tax Act (Canada) (the "Tax Act") which no longer exist.
+On April 1, 2017, the Declaration of Trust of Beutel Goodman Core Plus Bond Fund was amended to remove certain references based on provisions of the Tax Act which no longer exist.

 On May 23, 2018, Beutel Goodman Core Plus Bond Fund changed its name from Beutel Goodman Corporate/Provincial Active Bond Fund to its current name.